registerguard/custom.rg.ApDateTimeRule/README.md

 ## About:

-AP formatted date/time RULE for DTI's Content Publisher system.
+Associated Press formatted date/time RULE for DTI's Content Publisher system.

 More information about the AP style guidelines: